Where in The World is Fort Orange?

 Fort Orange in New Albany

-New Amsterdam Bought by the Dutch from Imposters
+New Amsterdam Was Sold by Imposters

-When the land that is Manhattan in NYC was purchased from the "Indians for 24 dollars worth of beads", it was bought by a Dutchman, the Dutch being ardent explorers and settlers of what become New York.
+When the land that is Manhattan in NYC was purchased from the "Indians for 24 dollars worth of beads", it was bought by a Dutchman, the Dutch being ardent explorers and settlers of what became New York.
 This was New Amsterdam.

 The price was paid in more than beads, however.
 Minuit paid for Manhattan in European cloth, some beads, and a number of hatchets in 1626, together worth 60 Dutch Guilders.
 This was equivalent to 1.5 pounds of silver in 1626, over $24 in 2009 currency.